Afif13/CSS-Collection/README.md

 # CSS Collection

-A wide variety of animations done using only CSS

  * [100 underline/overlay animations | The ultimate CSS collection](https://dev.to/afif/100-underline-overlay-animation-the-ultimate-css-collection-4p40)
  * [100 underline/overlay animations | The extended CSS collection](https://dev.to/afif/another-100-underline-overlay-animations-the-extended-css-collection-574c)